dtanner/dantanner/content/post/kotlin-v-java.md

 which can be broken down like this:
 ![](/kotlin-2021/function-type.png)

-An example function type that takes two Int parameters and return a String would be:
+An example function type that takes two Int parameters and returns a String would be:
 `(Int, Int) -> String`

 A function with no parameters that returns a String would be: